samuelcolvin/em2/SPEC.md

 Should separate search logic now to make elasticsearch integration in future easier.

+Current PG based search can assume it's on the same db., but the interface shouldn't need to change if search moved to ElasticSearch or similar.

 One search entry per conversation (where required) and maybe one per language per conv in future

  Main search entry for a conversation holds a tsv: